-2.7 Contract of sale
+2.7 Contract of sale (Missives in Scotland)

 The Developer should ensure that all information provided to Customers on timings is accurate at the time it is provided.

 What the Developer informs the Customer about when the New Home is likely to be ready will depend on what stage construction is at relevant to when they provide the information.